All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pharmacy Discount Programs and Coupons

 Third-party discount platforms like GoodRx, RxSaver, and SingleCare offer coupons that can reduce the retail price of brand-name tirzepatide.
-However, the discounts on tirzepatide tend to be more modest than those available for generic medications.
+But the discounts on tirzepatide tend to be more modest than those available for generic medications.

 Typical savings through discount cards: 5-15% off retail price, bringing the monthly cost down to roughly $850-$1,100.
 This still leaves a significant out-of-pocket burden for most patients.